The Role of the Governing Body

 The composition of the Governing Body is as follows:

-As well as full meetings of the Governing Body, three times a year, there are also 'Finance and General Purposes' (F&GP) and 'Strategic Development, Pupils, Personnel and Curriculum' (SDPPC) Committees, which deal with those particular aspects of school organisation.
+As well as full meetings of the Governing Body, three times a year, there is also a committee meeting once a term that deals with different aspects of school organisation such as curriculum, pupils, staffing, finance and strategic development.
 The usual period for holding office is four years.